joey-qytyku/OS-90-fixed/docs/code.md

 Sy | System call
 Fs | Filesystem

 Recently, this method is being avoided for aesthetic and because some functions do not have a specific functional group.
-Functions with this naming convention are still retained.
+Functions with this naming convention are retained.

 ## Global Variables

-Global variables are acceptable for improving performance, as long as they are accessed using static inline functions or macros in the same header file that externs them.
+Global variables are acceptable as long as they are accessed using static inline functions or macros in the same header file that externs them.
 An underscore prefix should be used to indicate that they are abstracted by other functions in the header.
 Otherwise, globals should be avoided.

 ## Structures

 Structures of arrays should be prefered in most cases unless the reverse is more acceptable.
 This is to improve cache locality and reduce memory usage.

+Structures should be used to encapsulate complex data.

 ## Parameters

-Double pointers are tolerable and are somtimes preffered.
-For example, an IMUSTR type should be treated as any other object and PIMUSTR should be used as a parameter to a function that reads a string.
+No three star programming is allowed.
+The only time pointer parameters need to be used is if the function needs to return it to the caller along with another value through the return type.
+In other situations, double and triple pointers are not a good idea and there is very little need for that sort of indirection.

 Array parameters should never be used (eg. param[x]) because it does nothing useful.
 Arrays, however, can be passed to functions by value in place of a pointer.